gupp41/legaltech-app/DATABASE_SETUP_SUBSCRIPTION.md

 -- 🚀 Subscription System Database Schema
 -- This script creates the necessary tables for subscription management and usage tracking

+-- Enable UUID extension if not already enabled
+CREATE EXTENSION IF NOT EXISTS "uuid-ossp";

 -- Create subscriptions table
 CREATE TABLE IF NOT EXISTS subscriptions (
     id UUID PRIMARY KEY DEFAULT gen_random_uuid(),